-optee_os can be compiled using llvm/clang.
-Start by getting the toolchain (see LLVM / Clang).
+optee\os can be compiled using llvm/clang.
+Start by downloading the toolchain (see LLVM / Clang).
 After that you can compile by running.

 Note: On line one you need to adjust the path so it matches the version of clang you are using.